Why Did I Create This Home Learning Space?

 Last spring, school shut down, and our kids came home for remote learning.
 It was CRAZY!
 We did not have a home learning space for them, so they were all over the place.
 Not only that, but I was teaching kindergarten and running a business from my home.
 All this in our 1,200 square foot home!

 Most days were less than productive.

 They distracted each other, argued, and had little motivation to complete their work.
 I had all summer to think about how we were going to do this.
 Then, my friend shared something on social media that sparked an idea!

-I knew I had to create a home learning space for my kids so that they could stay focused and motivated.
-This simple home learning space did the trick – plus it saved our kitchen table from all the clutter!
+I knew I had to create a home learning space for my kids to stay focused and motivated.
+This simple home learning space did the trick – plus, it saved our kitchen table from all the clutter!

 Are you a teacher?
 Click HERE to read this inspirational post!

 Wondering how we created this home learning space?

 First, I started creating the cart.
 We needed a place to keep the supplies.
 I wanted them to be accessible and vertical organization.
 So, I bought this three-tiered cart for that.

 This cart is the perfect small space solution!